What is Quitxt?

 How Do You Sign Up?

-To sign up: Text the word IQUIT to 844-332-2058 from your mobile phone and you'll start receiving text messages.
-We do not ask for your name.
+To sign up, text the word iquit to 844-332-2058 from your cellphone, answer a few questions and you’ll start receiving text messages.

 What Are Some Key Points to Think About?

-Information required and use of information: Quitxt collects basic demographic information, cigarette use and alcohol use to enroll you in this program.
+Information required and use of information: Quitxt collects basic demographic information, smoke-vape use, and alcohol use when you first enroll you in this program.
 However, no information is used for any commercial purpose.

 Cost: There is no additional fee for the content of this service.
 However, standard message and data rates may apply.
 If you pay for individual texts, this program may not be right for you.
 Check with your mobile provider.